-As we seem to be moving closer to a cashless society – it probably makes sense to try and have at least two different methods of card payment .
+As we seem to be moving closer towards a cashless society – it probably makes sense to try and have at least two different methods of card payment.
 If one card fails – you should still be able to pay for goods or services with the other.

-Cash is the obvious alternative – but these days we are getting closer to becoming cashless and many people just don’t bother with cash anymore.
+Cash is the obvious alternative – but these days many people just don’t bother with cash anymore.
 Most people probably get cash from an ATM using their card – so if a card system fails you won’t be able to get cash out anyway.

 The two dominant card payment systems worldwide are VISA and MASTERCARD.
 It makes sense to try and have at least one card backed by each of these.
 Ideally the cards should also be from different banks to cover you in cases of bank-specific IT problems.The majority of banking customers in Ireland have a just a Visa debit card.
 We have listed below the main Debit card providers in Ireland showing which card system they use – Visa debit card or a Mastercard debit.